JohnathanCrow/tempest/README.md

 - Notes
 	- Add notes, cues, chord changes, or practice reminders for each song
 	- Songs containing notes display a yellow dot in the right panel setlist for quick reference

+#### Misc

+- Scaling
+    - Narrow view moves setlist to a new tab
+    - Mobile view moves setlist and notes to new tabs